pbo-dpb/pboml-user-guide--guide-utilisateur-pboml/docs/guide/headings.md

 # Headings

-There are three ways you can add a heading to your document: with a *Heading slice*, by providing a `Title` attribute to an individual slice or within the content directly (using a Markdown header).
+There are three ways you can add a heading to your document: with a *Heading slice*, by providing a `Title` attribute to an individual slice or within the content directly (using Markdown headers).

 **It is generally preferable to use heading slices to design the structure of a document.** Documents with a single level of depth - all content being equal and contained within each slice - (such as costing notes) can be structured with slice titles only.
 As for headings inside of Markdown content, we do not recommand them in any situation.